thekaplanlab/CilioGenics_Analysis/README.md

 **Click the “Publications”:**

-You will see the list of the publications and the number of the genes below.
+Users have the opportunity to examine a list of ciliary candidate genes collected from publications.

 ![figure 13](https://github.com/thekaplanlab/CilioGenics_Analysis/assets/126083033/1dd129a0-c92e-457c-95d9-adb449cb8068)